 Tongue-Ties: To Clip or Not To Clip… That Is The Question!

 Do you have a baby or know of a baby who was born with a tongue-tie?
 Chances are you do because they are more common than you may think!
-The prevalence of tongue ties in newborns is anywhere between 4 and 11 percent.
+At Speech Sisters, research has shown the prevalence of tongue ties in newborns is anywhere between 4 and 11 percent.

 What Does It Mean To Be Tongue-Tied?